-31-Dec-19

-€'m
+31-Dec-20 €'m

-Spread risk 161
+Spread risk 173

-Counterparty default risk 68
+Counterparty default risk 76

 The investment portfolio is exposed to credit spread movements, whilst counterparty default risk exposures arise primarily from reinsurance arrangements and third party receivables.
 All credit risk exposures are mitigated as described above.
+Note the Undertaking was approved by the CBI to use the volatility adjustment at 31 December 2020 which reduces the risk of a forced sale of assets in stressed conditions and so is a key risk mitigant for credit spread volatility.